vackosar/vackosar.github.io/_posts/2022-06-04-transformer-embeddings-and-tokenization.md

 ---
 title: Transformer Embeddings and Tokenization
-description: How transformers convert words and other objects to vectors and back.
+description: How transformers convert words and other objects to vectors and back using tokenizers, positional encoders, embedders.
 layout: post
 categories: ml
-image: /images/transformer-architecture-embeddings.drawio.svg
+image: /images/transformer-architecture-tokens-vs-embeddings.drawio.svg
 date: 2022-06-05
 last_modified_at: 2022-06-18
 permalink: /:categories/:title